If Uncle Sam owes you a refund, then you’re probably wondering how you can check on the status of these funds.

 The IRS can’t issue refunds for returns with these credits before mid-February, so Where’s My Refund? or any tax software you may use won’t have refund information until at least February 23, 2019 for most of the early EITC and ACTC filers.

 Want to check your tax refund status while on the go?
 The IRS has the “IRS2Go” mobile app.
-It’s free and you download it through Google Play, the Apple App Store, or through Amazon.
+It’s free and you download it through Google Play, the Apple App Store, or the Amazon Appstore for Android.

 Just like “Where’s My Refund?,” you can use the app to check your refund’s status 24 hours after the IRS has received your e-filed return or about four weeks after mailing in your paper return.